 Important: If any workspaces are still using a key when you delete it, they will be unable to clone modules from private repos until you assign them a new key.
 This might cause Terraform runs to fail.

 » Assigning Keys to Workspaces

-To assign a key to a workspace, navigate to that workspace's page and click the "Integrations" link.
+To assign a key to a workspace, navigate to that workspace's page and click the "Settings" link.

 Scroll down and locate the "SSH Key" dropdown menu.
-Select a named key from the list in this dropdown, then click the "Update VCS Settings" button at the bottom of the page.
+Select a named key from the list in this dropdown, then click the "Update SSH key" button directly below the menu.